Universal bounds on optimization of free energy harvesting: Unicyclic model

 \subsection{State harvesting cycle}

 \global\long \GmaxLR{\mathscr{G}_{\text{LR}}} \global\long \GmaxFE{\mathscr{G}_{\text{ND}}} \global\long \GmaxDF{\mathscr{G}_{\text{D}}}

-In this section, we consider an alternative unicyclic model (see Fig.~\ref{fig:rings-v2}), which is different from the one studied in the main text and in Sec.~\ref{sec:rings1}.
+In this section, we consider the second unicyclic model, see Fig.~\ref{fig:rings-v2} and Fig.~\ref{fig:two-rings}~(b) in the main text.
 In this model, the baseline dynamics correspond once again to the unicycle with symmetric rates, as in Sec.~\ref{sec:uni-static}.
 However, harvesting is not coupled to transitions, but rather to internal fluxes within a single mesostate.
 Without loss of generality, we choose this mesostate to be $i=1$. \newstuff{In other words, we let $\dot{g}^b_1=\theta>0$ and $\dot{g}^b_{1<i\leq n}=0$.} There is now no preferential direction for the probability current.
 The free energy harvested per unit time when the system is in mesostate $1$ is given by the parameter $\theta$, which carries the same units as $\Gmax$.
 Just as before, the baseline steady state is uniform, i.e. $\pstBnb_i=1/n$.
 Hence, the harvesting vector is

-This section provides a complementary illustration of how our theoretical framework unfolds in a different scenario.
-Note that this model is not discussed in the main text, and only appears here in the SM.
-Below we consider both the LR, D and ND regimes.